yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 Initrd-ssh does complicate this install process a bit further.
 After the system installs you must unlock it manually first, navigate to `/etc/ssh` delete the initrd key, and regenerate it.
 From here you can restore persistSave from a backup server or just do a nixos-rebuild and you are set.
 Once the system rebuilds initrd-ssh will be available.

 I don't want to have to manually ssh into the systems and enter their encryption password every time they reboot.
-So I built a nix module to deploy a bash script which will dynamically update with all nixos host configurations in my flake, automatically pull the encryption password from 1password, and unlock the disks.
+So I built a Nix module to deploy a bash script that will dynamically update with all Nixos host configurations in my flake, automatically pull the encryption password from 1Password, and unlock the disks.

 ```nix
 { pkgs, inputs, ... }: